ermongroup/cs228-notes/learning/directed/index.md

 Thus, we typically restrict the *hypothesis space* of distributions that we search over.
 If the hypothesis space is very limited, it might not be able to represent $$p^*$$, even with unlimited data.
 This type of limitation is called bias, as the learning is limited on how close it can approximate the target distribution

 If we select a highly expressive hypothesis class, we might represent better the data.
 However, when we have small amount of data, multiple models can fit well, or even better than the true model.
 Moreover, small perturbations on D will result in very different estimates.
-This limitation is call the variance.
+This limitation is called the variance.

 Thus, there is an inherent bias-variance trade off when selecting the hypothesis class.
 One of the main challenges of machine learning is to choose a model that is sufficiently rich to be useful, yet not so complex as to overfit the training set.